"Studium" - Studium: A Generative AI-Driven Learning Platform

 Nikki Man

-Supported by the T!Raum initiative of the Bundesministerium für Bildung und Forschung (BMBF)
+The greenCHEM project is part of the T!Raum initiative by the Bundesministerium für Bildung und Forschung

 Development of a quantitative assessment tool